jshernandez05/data-copier-live/README.md

 # Data Copier
-A simple pipeline to copy data from a database (MySQL) to another database (Postgres).
+A simple data pipline to copy data contained in JSON files to a database (MySQL) and then to another database (Postgres).
+The goal was to learn to use airflow and docker containers to facilitate ETL/ELT processes.

 ## Setup Docker